caoboyeehaw/wgmansion-project/WGMansion.UI/README.md

 conisderations:
 - might consider aceternity ui for some fancy fx, and radix icons for more use of icons.
 - future plans include designing custom modals using shadcn component ~ component art i guess??

+color codes will include blue for stocks, and green for options